-Students fulfilling the clinical practicum requirement in Virginia must have a current unrestricted license as a registered nurse in a U.S. jurisdiction and a Virginia license.
+Students fulfilling the clinical practicum requirement in Virginia must have a current unrestricted license as a registered nurse in a U.S. jurisdiction and a Virginia license or a compact license that permits them to practice in Virginia.
 Students who live in another state in which they plan to fulfill their clinical practicum requirement must provide evidence of current unrestricted licensure in that state.
 Documentation of this licensure must be in the student's file.

-Policy on Admission Physical Examination
+Policy on Physical Examination

-Once accepted into the program, an admission physical examination is required of all students.
-This must be completed prior to entry into the program.
-The Physical Examination Form of the Graduate Nursing Program will be made available to the student once the student has notified the program of their intention to attend.
-The physical examination must be completed prior to the first day of class.
+Once accepted into the program, a physical examination is required of all students prior to starting clinical hours.
+The Physical Examination Form of the Graduate Nursing Program is made available to the student through the MSN student handbook.
 Failure to complete this examination may result in forfeiture of your position in the class.